simoncar/melliodora/README.md

-# Calendar app by Simon
+# Mellidora app by Simon

+Eucalyptus melliodora, commonly known as yellow box, is a medium-sized to occasionally tall eucalypt.

 #TODO
  <StatusBar barStyle="default" />